 Here it is.

-Uh-huh which its trustees are legally entitled to redeem whenever Social Security is running a current account deficit.
+Professor Michael McConnell, law professor Michael McConnell, the Social Security Trust Fund holds about $2.4 trillion in U.S. Treasury bonds, which its trustees are legally entitled to redeem whenever Social Security is running a current account deficit.

-The Social Security Trust fund will go to the Treasury Department, cash in some of those securities.
+The Social Security Trust Fund will go to the Treasury Department, cash in some of those securities.

 The proceeds will be used to send checks to recipients.

-That would be you each dollar of debt that is redeemed will lower the outstanding public debt by a dollar that enables the Treasury to borrow another dollar without violating the debt ceiling.
+Each dollar of debt that is redeemed will lower the outstanding public debt by a dollar.

-We're talking about the Medicare they're lying and trying to scare you I tell you it is economic terrorism what they're doing to you.
+I'll tell you, it is economic terrorism what they're doing to you.

-Your social security check will go out and there is already a mechanism in the Social Security trust fund to sell Treasury bonds to come up with the cash to pay you.
+Your Social Security check will go out, and there is already a mechanism in the Social Security Trust Fund to sell Treasury bonds to come up with the cash to pay you.

 It is there.

-Obama is demagoguing this the Democrats are demagoguing this your Social Security check will go out.
+Your Social Security check will go out.

-Oh gosh only unless listen to me only unless Obama orders them not to be sent.
+Only unless Obama orders them not to be sent.

 Did you hear me?

-I can't believe that he would because he would ruin thousands of thousands of people I mean there there would be people on the streets the very next day people with no food the very next day if he plans on stopping this.
+I mean, there would be people on the streets the very next day, people with no food the very next day.

-I know and if Obama let me tell you something now Janice if Obama thinks and I'm dead serious about this too if he thinks that he can blame the Republicans if if he thinks he can make you think the Republicans are responsible for that he might do it.
+If Obama thinks, and I'm dead serious about this too, if he thinks that he can blame the Republicans, if he thinks he can make you think the Republicans are responsible for that, he might do it.

-Well thank you very much you need to tell your friends the money is there.
+You need to tell your friends the money is there.

-You need to tell your friends that if you don't get your checks and this debt ceiling doesn't go up the one word answer is Obama.
+You need to tell your friends that if you don't get your checks and this debt ceiling doesn't go up, the one-word answer is Obama.

 Only he can stop it.